Here’s a few audio tracks from our first ever performance in a rock club as Green Slime (aka- Genocide; aka- in-between Parousia) July 19, 1978

 Believe it or not this is Parousia disguised as the punk band “Green Slime”!
 Here’s how it all came to be…

 In the spring of 1978 the line up of Parousia consisted of Patt Connolly on vocals and flute, Sharon Pierce on vocals and percussion, Barry Cannizzaro on Guitar, John McGovern on lead Guitar, Billy Simms on bass guitar and Steve Soos on keyboards.
-Most of us were really itching to perform at an actual club for the first time.
+Most of us were really itching to perform at an actual night club for the first time.
 Not that we didn’t enjoy performing at schools, weddings, parks and cultural centers, we just wanted to get out there with the “big boys” like Pegasus, Spyro Gyra, Cock Robin, Talas, Weekend, and the Road.

-Some pretty interesting characters show up, like a guy who wanted us to be a “make-up band” like Kiss.
-We really didn’t want to go that route… not yet.
-After several more auditions, we soon realized there was no way we were going to find the right lead guitarist in time to learn all the songs for the McVan’s show.
-We decided that we would just have to make it work with what we had.
+Some pretty interesting characters showed up, like a guy who wanted us to be a “make-up band” like Kiss.
+We really didn’t want to go that route… not unless it was a last resort.
+After a few more auditions, we realized there was no way to find the right lead guitarist in time to learn all the songs needed to play the McVan’s gig in July.
+So, we decided that we would have to make it work with what we had.

-So we all thought about it and decided to come up with something even more ridiculous… “Green Slime”.
-Joe Terose wasn’t crazy about that name either, but that’s what he printed in the Buffalo Evening News.
-We wrote a new original song called “the Bloobs” as sort of the Green Slime anthem song.
+To commemorate the band’s new name, Pat and I wrote a new original song called “the Bloobs” as sort of a ‘Green Slime anthem song’.
 We invited everyone we knew and pulled-in a large crowd of family, friends and well-wishers on a Wednesday night at McVan’s which was nothing short of a miracle.

-With the Green-Slime show behind us, we started searching relentlessly for a lead guitarist and suddenly found ourselves looking for a new bassist as well.
-Billy Simms decided to quit the group and join another band.
-(Ironically, Billy would re-join Parousia 7-years later as keyboard player).
+With the ‘Green-Slime show’ behind us, the band searched relentlessly for a lead-guitarist and then unexpectedly, found ourselves looking for a new bass-guitarist as well.
+Billy Simms decided to quit the group and join another band with his friend Paul Mitchell.
+(Note: Billy would re-join Parousia 7-years later as the band’s keyboard player).